2.4 Describing Quantitative Distributions

 Consider the following alternative:

 The figure above suggests that most loans have rates under 15%, while only a handful of loans have rates above 20%.
-When data trail off to the right in this way and has a longer right tail, the shape is said to be right-skewed.
+When data trails off to the right in this way and has a longer right tail, the shape is said to be right-skewed.
 Datasets with the reverse characteristic—a long, thinner tail to the left—are said to be left-skewed.
 We also say that such a distribution has a long left tail.

 Modality